 The virtual screen was then performed against the identified binding site.
 9049 molecular entities were downloaded from the natural product collection from InterBioScreen Ltd. Using the GOLD software,70 ten docking runs were carried out for each ligand with 30 % search efficiency.
 The search efficiency, when set at 100%, GOLD will attempt to apply optimal settings for each ligand.
-At 30%, fewer operations are performed thereby speeding up the docking.
-However, the search space will be less well explored.
+At 30%, fewer operations are performed thereby speeding up the docking; however, the search space is less well explored.
 From the consensus scoring, all ligands with low ChemScore (< 8.0), GoldScore (< 30.0), ChemPLP (< 30.0) and ASP (< 15.0) and those with limited number of hydrogen bonding (HB < 0.1) were eliminated in the initial screen (roughly top 20% scoring ligands were brought forward for each scoring function).
 921 candidates remained and were screened again with 100 % default search efficiency and 50 genetic algorithm (GA) runs.
 The candidates with low scores ChemScore (< 16.0), GoldScore (< 40.0), ChemPLP (< 43.0), ASP (< 20.0) and number of HB (< 1.0) were filtered out.
 This resulted in 172 compounds.
 Visual inspection was then conducted for consensus of the best predicted configuration of the ligands between each scoring function.
 Finally, we eliminated compounds that do not show plausible configurations (e.g. structurally strained ligands and those that have lipophilic moieties pointing into the aqueous environment) and those that contain undesirable moieties that are linked to cell toxicity and chemical reactivity.75 As a result, 24 compounds were selected for further experimental testing (Figure 1 and Supplementary Table S2).

 Hsp90 CTD regulates the chaperoning activity through dimerisation as well as the binding of co-chaperones.
 Hence, Hsp90 CTD inhibitors may target the CTD dimerisation interface or the binding site between the CTD and its co-chaperone proteins.32 The tetratricopeptide-containing repeats (TPR)-domain proteins belong to a class of Hsp90 co-chaperones that recognise and bind to the MEEVD motif at its C-terminus of the CTD.33 As the identified ligand binding site in this study is located towards the C-terminus of the CTD, we reasoned that our compounds may interfere with the interactions between the Hsp90 CTD and its co-chaperones.
-One of the TPR-domain co-chaperones of Hsp90 CTD is peptidylprolyl isomerase D (PPID, also known as cyclophilin 40).34 We therefore first tested the ability of our virtual hits to disrupt the interactions between Hsp90 CTD and PPID by using an AlphaScreen (amplified luminescence proximity homogeneous assay)-based assay that employs biotin-labelled Hsp90 CTD (Hsp90α535-732) and glutathione S-transferase (GST)-tagged PPID.35,36 Initial screening was carried out at 500 μM.
+One of the TPR-domain co-chaperones of Hsp90 CTD is peptidylprolyl isomerase D (PPID, also known as cyclophilin 40).34 We therefore first tested the ability of our virtual hits to disrupt the interactions between Hsp90 CTD and PPID by using an Alpha (amplified luminescence proximity homogeneous assay)-based assay that employs biotin-labelled Hsp90 CTD (Hsp90α535-732) and glutathione S-transferase (GST)-tagged PPID.35,36 Initial screening was carried out at 500 μM.
 Excitation was applied at 680 nm and fluorescence was measured at 615 nm.
 Our results showed that, seven (out of the twenty-four) compounds (4, 8, 10, 15, 16, 18 and 21) were able to reduce the ability of Hsp90 CTD to bind with PPID by >60% (Supplementary Figure S2).
 Control experiments were also carried out in absence of inhibitor as the positive control and absence of PPID as the negative control.
 Our results thus showed that these compounds may inhibit the binding between Hsp90 CTD and its TPR-domain co-chaperones although the mechanism is not clear.